adrybakov/rad-tools/docs/source/user-guide/rad-plot-tb2j.rst

 .. literalinclude:: /../examples/rad-plot-tb2j/template.txt
     :language: text

-The images are the same:
+The images should be the same:

 .. dropdown:: Output images